 Furniture silently tells us what this room is made for because the requirements of furniture for different rooms are also different.

-For the public building like schools, theatres furniture requirement plan is essential to determine the strength of accommodation.
+For public buildings like – schools, theatres, etc. furniture requirement plan is essential to determine the strength of accommodation.

 Roominess is the accomplishment of the economy of space.
 Planning should be such that maximum benefit can be obtained from the minimum required for the functions expected to be available from the space.

 For utility, a rectangular room is better than a square room of the same floor area.
 Accordingly, the length and breadth ratio should be 1.2: 1 to 1.5: 1.
 If the ratio is one and half (1: 0.5) then again a bad effect is created.
 A room having its length twice the width is objectionable as it creates a look like a tunnel.

-Skill is essentially required for making use of available accommodation by proper arrangement of the rooms, by locating the doors, windows and passages in such a way that the utility, livability, privacy are not adversely affected.
+Skill is essentially required for making use of available accommodation by proper arrangement of the rooms, by locating the doors, windows, and passages in such a way that the utility, livability, and privacy are not adversely affected.

 For movement and access to various rooms, a certain amount of free space is needed, which is known as circulation or free space area.
 This includes passages, corridors, porches, halls, lobbies, staircases, etc. The circulation should be designed in such a way that this will preserve every room’s privacy and not disturb any householder.

-The term flexibility means a provision in the original plan for its future extension or change in inside planning of a room, bathroom, w.c. etc., by changing the position i.e., flexibility can be availed of.
-Future extend or development in public buildings like schools, hospitals, hostels, etc., becomes necessary stage by stage.
+The term flexibility means a provision in the original plan for its future extension or change in the inside planning of a room, bathroom, w.c. etc., by changing the position i.e., flexibility can be availed of.
+Future extension or development in public buildings like schools, hospitals, hostels, etc., becomes necessary stage by stage.
 So, the present planning for such cases should be flexible to provide the future demand.

 Privacy is the most important part in case of building planning.
-It has a very significant role, particularly for residential buildings.
+It has a very significant role, particularly in residential buildings.
 Unless optimum privacy is secured, all the principles of planning of a building are bound to fail.

 The privacy of a building is two types